Blurro/MKArcadeGPDXTool/README.md

 ## Usage

 ***Extracting*** Just drag and drop any Arcade GP DX .bin file onto the tool (in file explorer, not after opening)
-- If you plan to make a mod, make sure to add the 'n' argument for No merging of meshes!
 - If importing a tool export into Maya, you may find Maya likes to skip importing normals to skinned meshes - use the maya python script created next to the .dae to fix!
+- Add the 'm' arg after specifying the .bin file in the cmd line to merge submeshes to a full mesh.
+Additionally, in Maya you should use Edit Mesh > Merge (threshold 0) to fix dupe vertices.
+This will get the best export for use in another game or project.
+By default the tool will keep submeshes separate so that it can be ported back to a game file without issue.

 ***Importing*** Modify an existing .dae export in Maya or Blender and modify it, export .dae, drag and drop your .dae onto the tool.
 - MESHES MUST BE SPLIT TO HAVE MAX 6 BONE INFLUENCES (>6 assigned is fine but having >6 assigned bones with non-zero weights is not allowed)
 - MESHES MUST BE SPLIT BY MATERIAL TOO (only 1 mat/tex per submesh)
-- Split meshes become submeshes, guide below on how to pair them to their main mesh
+- Meshes that are currently split will become submeshes of their main mesh upon import, see guide below on how to pair them to their main mesh
 - For minimal errors, keep original names of everything!
 Animation editing coming next, this might allow custom mesh and bone names, unsure atm
-- Maya imports will turn '.' into 'FBXASC045', don't change this, the tool will still recognise this as a period
+- Maya imports will turn '.' into 'FBXASC045', don't change this, the tool will still recognise this as a period upon reimport
 - Modify the (character)Preset.txt file to add/modify materials and other values not handled by a .dae file

 **Submeshes in Maya:** All child meshes of a mesh will be treated as submeshes of that parent mesh - unless the mesh is listed in (character)Preset.txt file.